outerlooper/OuterlooperPress/README.md

   - The `css/` folder is for CSS.
   - The `fonts/` folder is for fonts.
   - The `images/` folder (PROD) is the main images folder.
   - The `img/` folder (DEV) is for image files that need to be minimized.
-The build copies, minifies and pastes the newly minimized image file(s) from `img/` into the main `images/` folder\.
-Clears files from `img/` when done.
+The build minifies and moves the newly minimized image file(s) from `img/` into the main `images/` folder\.
 Handy to have around.
   - The `sass/` folder is for SASS/CSS files.
 All SASS files are processed into CSS, minified and output to the `./style.min.css` file found in the root.
   - The `scripts/` folder is for JavaScript files.
 All scripts are combined, minified and output to the `./scripts.min.js` file found in the root.
   - The `vendor/` folder is for vendor files.